 What is Greenwoods Menswear?

-James Greenwood started his career as an apprentice to Mr Stringer Lake.
-Mr Lake was a milliner who owned a hat shop at 29 Westgate in the city centre of Bradford.
+James Greenwood started his career by becoming an apprentice to a man called Stringer Lake.
+Lake was a milliner (someone who made hats), and owned a hat shop at 29 Westgate located in the city centre of Bradford, West Yorkshire.

-In 1806, Mr Lake disappeared and never seen again.
-This led to Greenwood managing the shop with the help of his son, Moses.
+In 1806, Lake had mysteriously disappeared and was never seen again.
+It was up to James Greenwood to keep the hat shop up and running along with the help of his son, Moses.

 As part of a road widening scheme, the Government demolished the premises in 1865.
-James Greenwood gave the hatting business to his son who took over in the new premises.
+This meant that James and Moses needed to find a new site for their shop.
+After finding somewhere and settling in, James passed on the hatting business to Moses who then took over.

 Becoming what it is Today

-By 1932, Walter owned 26 shops situated across the North of England.
-After his father retired, he obtained the Westgate store and used it as his headquarters.
+By 1932, Walter owned 26 shops across the North of England.
+After his father retired, he also became the owner of the Greenwoods Westgate shop and used this as his headquarters.

-The number of shops increased to over 200 after the expansion and takeover.
-Greenwoods was successful until well into the new millennium.
+After the expansion and Walter’s takeover of the family company, the numbers of shops increased to over 200.
+Greenwoods was a well known successful men’s clothing business until well into the new millennium.

-In 2008, a Chinese firm wished to purchase a 50% share of the business.
-Whilst they were negotiating, the British Government underwent a a serious decline.
-This caused the business to enter administration in 2009.
+In 2008, a Chinese firm called Harvest Fancy Hong Kong wanted to purchase a 50% share of the business.
+Whilst they were negotiating, the British Government underwent a serious decline.
+Greenwoods entered administration in 2009.

-Harvest Fancy Hong Kong purchased 87 out of the 92 Greenwood stores.
-The shops traded as Greenwoods and operated by the new headquarters on Shipley Airedale road.
+In total, Harvest Fancy Hong Kong bought 87 out of the 92 Greenwood stores.
+The shops continued to trade under Greenwoods and operated from the new headquarters on Shipley Airedale Road.

-This takeover saved five hundred jobs and kept the well established Yorkshire brand on the high street.
+This business takeover saved 500 jobs and kept a well established Yorkshire clothing brand on the high street.

 For over 150 years they were a recognisable name on the British high street.
 They even became the second largest formal wear hirer in the UK.

 In 2013, the Chinese company Bosideng completed the £4 million takeover of Greenwoods.
-This included 88 stores across the UK.
+This was to include 88 Greenwoods shops across the UK.

-On the 2nd January 2019, all branches and online stores stopped trading after the business fell into liquidation.
+On the 2nd of January 2019, all branches and online shops stopped trading.
+Greenwoods fell into liquidation.